Jcurnow95/TruckTrackerCRUD/README.md

 # TruckTrackerCRUD
 This is for CRUD operations for the TruckTracker application.
-This is throught the REST API.
+This is through the REST API.